tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/Activities/02-Stu_FinTech_Case_Study/README.md

+# FinTech Payments Case Study

+Now it's your turn to create and present a case study!
+Break off into groups of `3-4` individuals again and research one of the following competitors to Stripe in the Payments domain:

+ * Plaid

+ * Android Pay

+ * Apple Pay

+ * Square

-* **Instructions:**
+ * Braintree

-  * Working in groups of three or four, you will be assigned a fintech company or technology.
-Your task is to: Prepare a 5 minute presentation that provides an overview of the topic.
+## Instructions

-  * You should focus on answering the following questions...
+Research the following questions:

   * What is or was the technology or company?

   * What market inefficiency does it hope to exploit or improve?

   * What impact has the technology had on its sector or the field of finance in general?

-* **Notes:**
+## Hints

   * While you may be new to the field challenge yourself to “become the expert.”
 A huge part of being a professional is getting up to speed quickly on technical situations using research.